Volunteer & Work History

 1981 – 1985 — Volunteered at Catholic Charities; recognized for her efforts with the 11 Who KARE Award.

 1985 — Started Sharing & Caring Hands, a volunteer organization with few salaries and no bureaucracy.
-Mary Jo has never taken a salary for this work; money and donations go directly to the needs of the poor.
+Donations go directly to the needs of the poor.
 Sharing & Caring Hands is a vehicle for concerned people to get directly involved in helping meet the needs of the less fortunate of our society.

 1995 — Built Mary’s Place, a beautiful $7.5 million transitional housing apartment complex, born out of love, compassion, and concern for women and children in poverty.
 This building was made possible through private donations alone.
 It was expanded to 92 units in 2000 at a cost of $6 million.